Siding stains like those shown below are common in Minnesota. This usually happens to homes with vinyl, hardboard, or wood siding.

 The more humid the air in your home is, the greater the potential for frost in the walls and attic.
 Do what you can to lower humidity levels; the most obvious “no-duh” thing would be to turn off your whole-house humidifier if you have one.
 A few other ways to lower indoor humidity levels are:

-• Install timers on your bathroom exhaust fans that will run the fans for an hour at a time, and use the fans.
+- Install timers on your bathroom exhaust fans to run them for an hour at a time, and use them.

-• Install bathroom exhaust fans in bathrooms that are used for showers or bathing if not present.
+- Install bathroom exhaust fans in bathrooms used for showers or bathing, if not present.

-• If your home doesn’t have a ventilation strategy, add one.
-To understand what that means, please read this excellent article by Allison Bailes at the Journal of Light Construction web site: Choosing a Whole House Ventilation Strategy.
+- If your home doesn’t have a ventilation strategy, add one.
+To understand what that means, please read this excellent article by Dr. Allison Bailes: Choosing a Whole House Ventilation Strategy.

 Combustion Air Duct Connected to the Furnace Return Plenum (AKA – “Supply Only” ventilation)

 In Allison Bailes’ article above, this would be described as a “Supply Only” ventilation system for the home.
-When the blower fan on the furnace runs, it pulls air into the home via the duct that runs to the exterior of the home.
+Or more specifically, a Central Fan Integrated Supply (CFIS).
+When the furnace blower runs, it pulls air into the home through the duct that runs to the exterior.
 This puts the home under positive pressure.
 Of course, all of that air coming in needs to leak back out… somewhere… right?
 Of course it does.
 It leaks through a million little holes in the walls and ceilings.
 It leaks through outlets, switches, and countless other penetrations.
 This is how moist air gets into the walls.
 This is a bad way to ventilate houses in Minnesota.
 Check out my blog post on this topic for more info: Combustion Air Duct Connected to Return Plenum

 Improperly Balanced HRV/ERV